OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-03.md

 These were born to him in Jerusalem:

-> Shimea, Shobab, Nathan, and Solomon—four by Bath-shua the daughter of Ammiel—
+> Shimea, Shobab, Nathan, and Solomon —four by Bath-shua the daughter of Ammiel—

 ## 1 Chronicles 3:6

-> and Ibhar, Elishama, Eliphelet,
+> and Ibhar, Elishama, and Eliphelet, were born

 ## 1 Chronicles 3:7

-> Nogah, Nepheg, and Japhia,
+> Nogah, Nepheg, and Japhia, were born

 ## 1 Chronicles 3:8

-> Elishama, Eliada, and Eliphelet—making a total of nine.
+> Elishama, Eliada, and Eliphelet —making a total of nine.

 ---